curateteaching/digitalpedagogy/keywords/textanalysis.md

 * Artifact Type: article
 * Source URL: http://jitp.commons.gc.cuny.edu/digital-close-reading-tei-for-teaching-poetic-vocabularies/
 * Artifact Permissions: CC BY-NC-SA
-* Copy of the Artifact
+* Copy of the Artifact: [text-analysis-digital-close-reading.pdf](files/text-analysis-digital-close-reading.pdf)
 * Creator and Affiliation: Kate Singer (Mt.
 Holyoke College)

 Singer's article examines the utility of the TEI (Text Encoding Initiative) XML markup protocols as a method for analyzing and describing poetic texts, focusing on her experience teaching TEI encoding to an undergraduate senior seminar.
 Singer presents text encoding not merely as a means to producing an end result, such as a digital edition, but as "a dynamic, hands-on method for self-conscious, unhurried reading" that encourages debates about critical interpretation.
 Her essay includes discussion not only of the pedagogical approach and assignments she used, but also of student papers written after completing the encoding unit.
 As Singer suggests, to teach methods like TEI encoding can serve two purposes, equipping students with practical project based skills as well as exposing the interpretive choices that are at the heart of textual editing and text encoding.